mischov/gate/README.md

 1. Clojure data structures make better routes than Clojure macros.

-   Using data structures for routes not only makes it easier to generate, nest, combine, and otherwise manipulate routes (you've got a whole language of tools at your disposal), but also makes it easier to apply middleware granularly (and will make it easier to implement reverse routing in the future).
+   Using data structures for routes not only makes it easier to generate, nest, combine, and otherwise manipulate routes (you've got a whole language of tools at your disposal), but also makes it easier to apply middleware granularly and implement reverse routing.

 2. Maps are clearer representations of routes than vectors.